-The sixth season for the Poetry by the Sea Book Awards, given to the best poetry book published the previous year, is open as of January 5th, 2024.
-The category is Best Book of 2023, and the winner will be awarded a prize of $500.
+The eighth season for the Poetry by the Sea Book Awards, given to the best poetry book published the previous year, is open as of January 2nd, 2026.
+The category is Best Book of 2025, and the winner will be awarded a prize of $500.

 Submission Guidelines